-Physical activity at temperatures of more than 85°F/30°C noticeably strains your body and cardiovascular system.
+Physical activity at temperatures above 85°F/30°C noticeably strains your body and cardiovascular system.
 The heat also makes your body temperature rise.
-Your body reacts with increased sweat production, your heart rate increases and your blood vessels dilate.
+Your body reacts with higher sweat production, your heart rate increases, and your blood vessels dilate.
 Here’s what you can do to best support your body when running in the heat:

 1. Start your summer workouts slowly

 Give your body time to adjust to the higher temperatures.
 Avoid intense training sessions during the first few really hot days and start off slowly.
-Increase your workout intensity step by step and allow your body to acclimate.
+Increase your workout intensity step by step and let your body acclimate.

 2. Heat affects your heart

 In summer, your heart rate is elevated.
 When running with a heart rate monitor, remember that higher temperatures also boost your heart rate even if you run at your usual pace.
 Therefore, it might be a good idea to take it a bit slower.
 The fitter you are, the better your body will cope with the heat, preventing your heart rate from skyrocketing.

 3. Avoid midday heat